pnp/proxy-samples/samples/improve-app-security-graph/readme.md

 To fix the app permissions and apply the principle of least privilege:

-1. Open the project directory in a terminal
+1. Run the fix script to update permissions and scopes
+    1. PowerShell
+        1. Execute `.\scripts\fix.ps1`
+    1. bash
-1. Execute the `.\script\fix.ps1` (PowerShell) script, or `./script/fix.sh` (bash) script
+        1. Execute `chmod +x ./scripts/fix.sh` to make the script an executable
+        1. Execute `./scripts/fix.sh`

 The script will:

-1. In `src\env.js`, replace the `Group.ReadWrite.All` scope with `Tasks.Read`
+1. Replace the `Group.ReadWrite.All` scope with `Tasks.Read` in `src\env.js`
-1. Remove the service principal for the app registration
+1. Remove the service principal
-1. Create a new service principal for the app registration
+1. Create a new service principal
-1. Add the `Tasks.Read` delegated permission to the app registration and grant admin consent
+1. Add the `Tasks.Read` delegated permission and grant admin consent
-1. Remove the `Group.ReadWrite.All` delegated permission from the app registration
+1. Remove the `Group.ReadWrite.All` delegated permission

 ## Reset app permissions

 To reset the app permissions to the original state:

-1. Open the project root folder in a terminal
+1. Run the reset script to update permissions and scopes
+    1. PowerShell
+        1. Execute `.\scripts\reset.ps1`
+    1. bash
-1. Execute the `.\script\reset.ps1` (PowerShell) script, or `./script/reset.sh` (bash) script
+        1. Execute `chmod +x ./scripts/reset.sh` to make the script an executable
+        1. Execute `./scripts/reset.sh`

 The script will:

-1. In `src\env.js`, replace the `Tasks.Read` scope with `Group.ReadWrite.All`
+1. Replace the `Tasks.Read` scope with `Group.ReadWrite.All` in `src\env.js`
-1. Remove the service principal for the app registration
+1. Remove the service principal
-1. Create a new service principal for the app registration
+1. Create a new service principal
-1. Add the `Group.ReadWrite.All` delegated permission to the app registration and grant admin consent
+1. Add the `Group.ReadWrite.All` delegated permission and grant admin consent
-1. Remove the `Tasks.Read` delegated permission from the app registration
+1. Remove the `Tasks.Read` delegated permission

 ## Help